fontforge/designwithfontforge.com/en-US/Adding_Glyphs_to_an_Arabic_Font.md

 <img src="images/beh_dal.png" />

 This chapter walks through adding a glyph to an Arabic font.
-The font we will use is Graph (http://openfontlibrary.org/en/font/graph), and the glyph we will add is *peh* (U+067E), which does not occur in Arabic itself, but designates *p* in some languages for which Arabic script is used (for a full listing of the glyphs available for Arabic script, see the charts at http://www.unicode.org/charts).
+The font we will use is [Graph] (http://openfontlibrary.org/en/font/graph), and the glyph we will add is *peh* (U+067E), which does not occur in Arabic itself, but designates *p* in some languages for which Arabic script is used (for a full listing of the glyphs available for Arabic script, see the [Unicode charts] (http://www.unicode.org/charts).

 <img src="images/peh.png" />

-I am grateful to Khaled Hosny (http://khaledhosny.org) for his advice on using FontForge to edit Arabic glyphs.

 ## Make a working copy of the font